 External IPs live in the same project as the resource that is using them.
 This applies to instances and forwarding rules.

-Resources not listed in this section are not able to link and use an XPN shared network from service projects.
+Resources not listed in this section are not able to link and use an XPN shared VPC network from service projects.

 This section describes common scenarios that can be used as XPN configurations examples.